Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Discussion

 \subsection{Limitations}

-We discuss three limitations of this study.
+We discuss four limitations of this study.
 First, our findings target users' self-disclosing behaviors within one particular health support subreddit during the COVID-19 pandemic, and thus may not generalize to other types of online health communities.
 We note that users may demonstrate different patterns of self-disclosure when they interact with other groups with different purposes or on different social media platforms.
 Future research can revisit the proposed research inquiries on more diverse support-related forums on different platforms (e.g., Facebook, Twitter).
 Second, our analysis of the third research question solely relies on the content itself.
 As part of the future work, it would be interesting to consider other features such as multimedia content (e.g., images and videos) or context (e.g., posted time and location), and the sociodemographic attributes (e.g., age and gender) of a post creator.
 Third, other types of social support (e.g., instrumental support, esteem support, network support) were excluded from this research.
 This was done so that we could use publicly available data for establishing gold standard labels and to avoid additional subjectivity.
+Finally, we did not examine other deep learning model architectures such as CNN or LSTM for our support classifier.
+Instead, we primarily focused on transformer-based models like BERT due to their advanced contextual understanding of texts.
+Future work should explore whether more recently proposed language models, including GPT-2, GPT-3, and BLOOM, can further increase the performance.